 CFL: stands for compact fluorescent lamp.
 It is a small fluorescent light, used as a more efficient alternative to incandescent lighting.
 However, LED lights have a longer lifespan and use less electricity, so are quickly becoming more popular than CFLs and incandescent bulbs.

 Colour Rendering Index (CRI): is a measure of the effect a light source has on an object’s colour.
 The higher a light’s CRI, the better it shows the object’s colour.
 The maximum level of CRI is 100, which indicates an object’s colour does not change.

 Cool White: is a term used to describe the ‘bluey’ white light often used in offices and shops, because it provides a better working light.
-It is the more common form of white light produced by LEDs.
-Cool white LEDs are also frequently used in outdoor lighting.
+It is the more common form of white light produced by LED light bulbs.
+Cool white LED light bulbs are also frequently used in outdoor lighting.

 Correlated Colour Temperature (CCT): measures how warm or cold a white light source appears.
 A warm light source is more orange in colour, and has a lower Kelvin temperature.
 The more blue a light source, the colder it is said to be, and the higher its Kelvin temperature.

 Delivered Light: is a term used to describe the amount of light delivered to a surface by a luminaire.
 It is measured in lux, which measures the brightness of light over an area.

 Dichroic: is a kind of glass used as a reflector in some LED lights.
 It acts as a filter, letting visible light pass forward, and reflecting infrared light backwards.
 This means less heat is directed towards the subject of the lamp.

 Diffuser: a diffuser is applied to a light source to spread light more evenly.
 It is made of translucent glass or plastic, and gives a much softer light.
 This is useful for general lighting, where the light needs to be less directed.